 Pilot Data on College Graduates’ Earnings

 The Census Bureau already is meeting this call on multiple fronts.
-For example, the agency has begun to on college graduates’ earnings by institution and field of study through the pilot Post-Secondary Employment Outcomes (PSEO) program.
+For example, the agency has begun to publish new data on college graduates’ earnings by institution and field of study through the pilot Post-Secondary Employment Outcomes (PSEO) program.
 PSEO data can provide valuable insights for students deciding on their course of study.
 Additionally, this program strengthens our understanding of the connection between educational pathways and job opportunities.
 Not surprisingly, public education systems are clamoring to join this pilot, with several states and public higher education systems to be added in 2019.

 The Opportunity Project’s Demo Day 2018